Dhaneyl/Task-Manager-2/README.md

 ## Author

+**Dhanibel Reyes**

-Created with Claude Code - A comprehensive task management solution.
+A comprehensive full-stack task management solution built with the MERN stack.

----

-**Note**: This application uses localStorage for data persistence.
-Data is stored locally in your browser and is not synced across devices.
-For production use, consider implementing a backend API with a database.